-Similar problems then came to light at Morecambe Bay NHS Foundation Trust, where 11 babies died as a result of a 'them and us' culture in which midwives keen on natural birth called themselves 'the musketeers' as they fought battles with doctors.
+Similar problems then came to light at Morecambe Bay NHS Foundation Trust, where 11 babies died as a result of a 'them and us' culture in which midwives at the Furness General Hospital - keen on natural birth - called themselves 'the musketeers' as they fought battles with doctors.
 Clinical records were destroyed and the Trust suppressed a critical report in order to get a clean bill of health from the regulators en route to achieving 'Foundation' status.
-Whistle-blowers alerted the Care Quality Commission and the Health Service Ombudsman, both of which failed to take effective action.
+Whistle-blowers alerted several regulators, all of whom failed to take effective action.
 The Trust's Chief Executive left with a £225,000 payoff and set up a consultancy, boasting of 'getting the best from teams'.
 It would be funny of it weren't so tragic.

 There was a particularly shocking failure of corporate ethics when several very senior GlaxoSmithKline executives ignored a whistle-blower's complaints in 2003 about contamination and mixed drug types and doses being put in the same bottles in GSK's Puerto Rico plant, probably because they feared the impact on US Food and Drink Administration approval of new products.
 GSK were seven years later fined $750m, of which the whistle-blower received $96m.
 But I said at the time that I would not be surprised if GSK privately were to believe that they would do the same again in the same circumstances.
 The company made a pre-tax profit of £2.25 billion in the three months to December 31 2009, so the fine was hardly catastrophic; almost all the (very highly paid) executives remained in post; and neither the company nor its executives appeared to have suffered significant reputational damage.